Do charged pions condense in a magnetic field with rotation?: General Arguments

 First let us review the condensation mechanism of the {\it point-like} particle $\pi^\pm$~\cite{Liu:2017spl,Liu:2017zhl}.
 We consider the magnetized and rotating cylindrical system with a magnetic field $\vec{B}=B\hat{z}$ , angular velocity $\vec{\Omega}= \Omega\hat{z}$, and the transverse system radius $R$.
 In this paper, we always assume $e>0$ and $B>0$ and $\Omega>0$.
 The dispersion relations of the pions are given by

 where $n$ ($l$) is the quantum number of the Landau levels (angular momentum).
 The above dispersion implies that $\pi^\pm$ is affected by an effective chemical potential $\pm \Omega l$.
 Therefore the lowest Landau level (LLL) $\pi^+$ forms a Bose condensate when $\mu_N=N\Omega$ (with $N$ being the magnetic flux, and thus the maximum value of $l$) exceeds $m_0=\sqrt{m_\pi^2+eB}$.
 Besides, as $\Omega$ increased, a higher Landau level $\pi^+$ may Bose-condense; see Refs.~\cite{Liu:2017spl,Liu:2017zhl} for more details.
+The condensate is possibly inhomogeneous as discussed in ~\cite{Guo:2021gbz}.
 We note that the condition $\O\leqslant 1/R\ll\sqrt{eB}$ is implicitly assumed: the first inequality is due to the causality, and the second one is to make the Landau quantization sensible~\cite{Chen:2015hfc}.

 This picture cannot be applicable, however, when pions are regarded as composite spin-0 particles of quarks and antiquarks (especially, in a large magnetic field $eB > \L_{\rm QCD}$).
 Let us consider $\p^+$, which comprise a $u$ quark and a $\bar{d}$ antiquark with their angular momenta (both the spin and the orbital one) antiparallel to each other.
 Since the magnetic field and rotation would tend to align the angular momenta of $u$ and $\bar{d}$, the $\p^+$ condensate is suppressed.
 In addition, if a magnetic field is strong enough, the chiral restoration also takes place via the rotational magnetic inhibition~\cite{Chen:2015hfc} with an effective baryon chemical potential $\sim \O N$ ~\footnote{The appearance of the baryon density contains a contribution from chiral anomaly such that $n_\B\sim \O B/(4\p^2)$~\cite{Hattori:2016njk,Ebihara:2016fwa}, which persists even in low-energy effective theory due to anomaly matching.
 Thus, even if we disregard the inner quark structure of pions, a finite baryon density still exists. }.
 It is hence necessary to discuss the charged-pion condensation in the language of quarks.